Skip to content

 The road through Buxa Tiger Reserve

 Buxa Tiger Reserve is a significant destination set up between 1982 and 1983 for the protection of tigers.
-The Tiger reserve was declared a National Park in 1992.
+The Tiger Reserve was declared a National Park in 1992.

 The panoramic hilly landscape of the reserve covers an area of 759 sq km with eight distinct forest types, numerous rivers, and their tributaries running along it.

-The Tiger reserve serves as an international doorway for the migration of elephants from Bhutan and India.
+The Tiger Reserve serves as an international doorway for the migration of elephants from Bhutan and India.

 The National Park is rich in medicinal plants and orchids.